 The factors that can speed up the process are:

 That is at least technically possible, and it could cut your standard 6 month building time down to a matter of weeks.
-But be aware that if you’re doing it this way, you need a military control of your diary, your budget, and your suppliers and construction workers.
+But be aware that if you’re doing it this way, you need to stay on top of many things like your budget, and your suppliers and construction workers.
 You can make the process a well-oiled machine, but you need reliable companies to work with, and you need nothing to go wrong.

 Be aware: Things Will Go Wrong.